kofemann/pnfs-community/README.md

 layout stats processing and hazelcast cache for MDS<->DS state validation.

 to start **N** data servers.
-NOTICE: if number of data servers more than one (1) and flexfiles layout is used then MDS will offer to write into two (2) DSes (mirroring).
+NOTICE: if number of data servers more than one (1) and flexfiles layout used then MDS will offer to write into two (2) DSes (mirroring).

 #### Layout statistics